Napoleon's first abdication: Exile in Elba and return to France (Hundred Days)

+It’s said whilst in exile on Elba, Napoleon was either depressed or anxious all day (due to increased threats of assassination).
+He became bored quickly, which led him to begin planning his escape soon after arriving on the island.
+Although he had no intention to stay, Napoleon ruled Elba well.
+He improved infrastructure on the islands and paved roads for movement of people and goods much quicker.
+The impoverished people of Elba quickly embraced their Emperor, and when he left, they threw him a celebration and wished him good luck.

 View of Napoleon's house (Palazzina dei Mulini) in Portoferraio, Elba.

-“Operetta kingdom”
+"Operetta kingdom"

 For three hundred days, from May 1814 to February 1815, Napoleon reigned over an “operetta kingdom” to which the Allies had exiled him after the French campaign.
 There, on Elba, the man who had dominated and ruled Europe behaved like a sovereign, meticulously regulating the government of a few square kilometers and a few thousand subjects.
 And he was so bored that plans to escape and return to France were soon on the agenda.
 Napoleon's plans were accelerated when it became clear that his former enemies and Louis XVIII's government were not fulfilling their commitments to him (particularly financial ones), and that there was talk of transferring him to a small island in the South Atlantic, St. Helena.
 The Emperor therefore decided to set out once again to reconquer his Empire, resuming contact with it for another hundred days.